JoshKaufman/ursa/README.md

 public key (which was, perhaps, the result of a call to `toPublicSsh()` on a key object.

+This is no more and no less than an MD5 hash of the given SSH-format public key.
+This function doesn't actually check to see if the given key is valid (garbage in, garbage out).

 Public Key Methods
 ------------------